newamericafoundation/digi_survey_assure/docs/005-installation.md

 #### Run the Deploy Command

-**Important Note:** You should do this *locally* and *before* you deploy your application to your web server (Survey Assure needs your contract address for configuration reasons).
+**Important Note:** You can choose to deploy from your local computer, or you can choose to push your project to your hosting provider and deploy from there.
+If you choose to deploy locally, make sure you run `npm install` and `npm run build` from the `api` directory.

 To deploy your contract, you will need to run the following command using a command line tool running from the `api` folder within the project:
 - `npm run bc:deploy`